makersacademy/takeaway-challenge/ReadME2.md

 - As a customer
 So that I can check if I want to order something
-I would like to see a list of dishes with prices
+I would like to see a list of dishes with prices (tick)

 - As a customer
 So that I can order the meal I want
-I would like to be able to select some number of several available dishes
+I would like to be able to select some number of several available dishes (-) Place the order by giving the list of dishes, their quantities and a number that should be the exact total

 - As a customer
 So that I can verify that my order is correct